Homersmyid/TEP/README.md

 See Readme.pdf for full instructions.

-See Input.pdf for instructions and example of a data input.
+See Docs/Input.pdf for instructions and example of a data input.

-Tests Folder Contain Numerical Examples of Several Tests.
+Tests/ Folder Contain Numerical Examples of Several Tests.